tomharris4/contact-survey-simulation/README.md

-# Simulating the impact of perception bias on detailed sociodemographic surveys of social contact behaviour
+# Simulating the impact of perception bias on social contact surveys for infectious disease modelling
-This data and code accompanies the journal article, 'Simulating the impact of perception bias on detailed sociodemographic surveys of social contact behaviour' by Harris et al. (2025)
+This data and code accompanies the journal article, 'Simulating the impact of perception bias on social contact surveys for infectious disease modelling' by Harris et al. (2025)
 ## File hierarchy
 - Model:
     - Population_preprocessing.py - script for pre-processing urbanpop synthetic population data - assigns contact groups to individuals (schoolgroups & workgroups), determines agent income stratum and re-assigns individuals with daytime locations outside of New Mexico